CSteen57/SteenCorp-AD-Lab/Phases/Phase2_RBAC.md

 While testing from the Windows 11 client:

-- Other departments did not have mapped drives
+- Other departments did not receive mapped drives
 - Drive mapping behavior was inconsistent
 - Some access attempts failed